 Under these laws certain people have duties they must comply with in relation to undertaking construction work.
 The person conducting a business or undertaking (PCBU) must:

 - ensure risk controls are reasonably practicable for the specific workplace

 - review risk controls.

-If the work is identified as high risk construction work, a documented Safe Work Method Statement is required.
+If the work is identified as high risk construction work (as defined in Regulation 291), a documented Safe Work Method Statement is required.
 See Safe Work Australia: safe work method statement for high risk construction work.

 Electrical equipment and installations involved in construction and demolition work must comply with Australian/New Zealand Standard AS/NZS 3012: Electrical installations – Construction and demolition sites (AS/NZS 3012), referenced in Work Health and Safety (WHS) legislation.
 Industry guidelines based on AS 3012 have been developed.

 A number of Codes of Practice give detailed practical guidance on specific hazards and control measures relevant to the construction industry: